Welfare Benefit Plans Commonly Referred to as 419 Plans

 William John Anderson is a broker with Morgan Stanley Smith Barney in its branch office at 4225 Naperville Road, Suite 255, Central Park of Lisle, IL 60532.
 Previously, Mr. Anderson worked with Morgan Stanley & Co., Inc., and Citigroup Global Markets, Inc. Mr. Anderson conducted business through Morgan Stanley Smith Barney.
 Mr. Anderson may have recommended the use of risky hedge funds, private equity funds and fixed income alternative investments including structured products which may have created substantial losses.
 Anderson may have recommended an investment in Tsunami Lake Integrated Fund, LLC, which was pursued by the US Commodity Futures Trading Commission as a fraudulent investment scam.

-If you lost money in Tsunami Lake Shore Integrated Fund, LLC, or other investments sold to you by William John Anderson, please contact an attorney at the law firm of Mathews Wallace LLP for a free case evaluation.
+If you lost money in Tsunami Lake Shore Integrated Fund, LLC, or other investments sold to you by William John Anderson, please contact an attorney at the law firm of Mathews Giberson LLP for a free case evaluation.